 - Part 2: What are alumni doing with creativity in their professions and endeavors? (video) Begins at 6:39

-- Part 3 How do you get permission to use your brain? (video) Begins at 4:41
+- Part 3 How do you get permission to use your brain? (video) Starts at 4:41

 - Part 4: What change do you see for your clients through your work? (video) Begins at 5:55

-- Part 5: What are the differences in teaching, and the value of creativity in various cultures? (video) Begins at 4:50
+- Part 5: What are the differences in teaching, and the value of creativity in various cultures? (video) Starts at 4:50

 - Part 6: How does society need to be involved in creativity and innovation so that we are prepared after a recession? (video) Begins at 1:05

-“Marci did a wonderful job for us at one of our town halls.
+“Marci did an excellent job for us at one of our town halls.
 Her seminar inspired our teams to look harder at maximizing the business value by brainstorming which has helped contribute to many good ideas that we have implemented.
-She has a great touch with a tough crowd and really seemed to be the right person, at the right time, with the right topic.” – John Clinton, SVP and General Manager, Consumer Publications, Transcontinental Media
+She had a great touch with a tough crowd and seemed to be the right person, at the right time, with the right topic.” – John Clinton, SVP and General Manager, Consumer Publications, Transcontinental Media

 “We very much appreciated having you at our 2009 May Conference.
 You made your presentation fun and enjoyable and your material was applicable and relevant to everyone there.
 The audience was richer for having listened to your presentation, and it showed as you scored a top rating from 95% of participants in the feedback.” – Conor Houlihan – International Customer Service Association -Toronto Chapter

 “Thank you for the great job kicking off our program in Chicago!
-Yours was one of the most creative sessions we’ve ever had and you have such a wonderful way of engaging the audience.
-You really got everyone energized and set the tone for the entire weekend.
-And hopefully they all went back home with lots of new ideas, new enthusiasm and new friends.
+Yours was one of the most creative sessions we’ve ever had, and you have such a wonderful way of engaging the audience.
+You got everyone energized and set the tone for the entire weekend.
+And hopefully, they all went back home with lots of new ideas, new enthusiasm, and new friends.
 You have a special gift – thanks for sharing it with us!” – Marcia B. VanderVoort, Vice President, State Legislative Leaders Foundation